giezele/auth-crud-api/README.md

 This is a simple REST API for a blog post management system.
 Implemented authentication using JWT (Json Web Token).
 The API allows basic CRUD (Create, Read, Update, Delete) operations on “Post” entities.

-There are functional tests implemented for every endpoint.
+There are functional tests implemented for every endpoint (current line code coverage 95% ;) )

 Latest PHP and Symfony versions at the moment.
 Following PSR-12.